jkeohan/rctr-9-8-20/w01d02/components-and-jsx.md

 :oncoming_police_car: `class App extends React.Component`

-Since we are creating a `Class Component` we must include the keyword `class`, as well as `extend` which is used to inherit al the functionality provided via the default `React.Component`.
+Since we are creating a `Class Component` we must include the keyword `class`, as well as `extend` which is used to inherit all the functionality provided via the default `React.Component`.

-ES6 classes and class inheritance are a much more extensive topic and something we will not cover in this class but expect to encounter them anytime you research how to do something in React.
+ES6 classes and class inheritance are a much more extensive topic and something we will not cover but expect to encounter them anytime you research how to do something in React.

 ```js
 render(){